PrimmR/Turbo/README.md

 This tool is mainly intended to be used by mod developers, e.g. to reduce the waiting involved with checking custom NPC's schedules.

-This is a Spiritual successor to the [GameSpeed](https://www.nexusmods.com/stardewvalley/mods/7211) mod, which sadly isn't compatible with Stardew Valley 1.6.
+This is a spiritual successor to the [GameSpeed](https://www.nexusmods.com/stardewvalley/mods/7211) mod, which sadly isn't compatible with Stardew Valley 1.6.

 *Please note: I am not responsible for any damage this causes to your game/save.*
 *Always back everything up before you decide to start messing around with the fabric of time.*